ros-tooling/cross_compile/.github/ISSUE_TEMPLATE/feature_request.md

 ## Related Issues

 ** Is this feature dependent on any other features?
 Is it part of a larger project?
-Note all here **
+Note here. **

 ## Completion Criteria

 ** What needs to be true before we can call this "Done"?
-Bullet lists are appropriate **
+Bullet lists are appropriate. **

 ## Implementation Notes / Suggestions